Zeba Shehnaz

-Zeba Shehanz is a Pakistani actress, comedian, host and voice actress known for her work on television and theater.
+Zeba Shehanz (born 11 July 1952) is a Pakistani actress, comedian, host and voice actress known for her work on television and theater.
 Shehnaz rose to fame in the late 1970s for her work in comedies such as Fifty Fifty (1978).
 For her performance in Shamim Ara's Munda Bigra Jaey (1995), she won Nigar Award for Best Supporting Actress.
 She is the recipient of the President's Tamgha-e-Imtiaz as well.

 Early life

-Zeba was born in 1952 on 11th July in Lahore, Pakistan.
+Zeba was born on 11 July 1952 in Lahore, Pakistan.
 She completed her studies from University of Lahore.
-She did theater and did stages plays.
-She and Moin Akhter did many comedy shows together.
+She acted in theater plays and did many comedy shows with Moin Akhter.

 Career

 She made her debut as a child actress on PTV in the 1960s.
 She is best known for portraying 108 characters in Fifty Fifty along with Moin Akhter.
 She also appeared in dramas Baityaan, Umrao Jan Ada and Mera Yaar Miladay.
 She also appeared in movie Munda Bigra Jaey in 1995.
 She did theater for 12 years and she also voiced Parrot in 3 Bahadur: The Revenge of Baba Balaam.
 For her contributions towards the television industry, she was honored by the Government of Pakistan with Tamgha-e-Imtiaz in 2021.